 is available.
 You are welcome to drop by during my office hours,

 or you can make an appointment for another time.
-I will look for a
+The physics

 department usually has tutors on Thursday evenings (TBA) in Science

 Common syllabus information.

 common course information

 which applies to all courses.
 This includes Academic Dishonesty, Accomodations,